Lightning-AI/engineering-class/ep09-github-collab/Ep09-ShowNotes.md

-# Episide 9: Collaborating with Pull Requests using GitHub
+# Episode 9: Collaborating with Pull Requests using GitHub

 [[Watch Episode 9](https://youtu.be/7wb2wUMrkkE)]